learning-zone/azure-basics/README.md

 #### Q. What types of queues does Azure provide?
 #### Q. What types of backups are available in Azure?
 #### Q. How do you troubleshoot RDP connections to an Azure virtual machine?
+#### Q. How to create a new storage account and container using Power Shell?
+#### Q. What are the various power states of a VM?
+#### Q. How can you stop a VM using Power Shell?
+#### Q. We need to migrate our on-premises VMs to Azure.
+Explain the different migration strategies available?

 <div align="right">
     <b><a href="#">↥ back to top</a></b>